RA Job Description

 Residence Life will create an environment of hospitality while advocating for holistic student development.

-- To ensure that students live according to the objectives of Bluffton University, the standards of conduct, the law and the regulations stated in the Student Handbook.
+- To ensure that students live according to the objectives and values of Bluffton University, the standards of conduct, the law and the regulations stated in the Student Handbook.

-- To bring awareness and encourage students to participate in the larger campus community.
+- To bring awareness and encourage students to participate in the larger campus community through various activities and events.

 - To be a support to our students, especially when they find themselves in times of